Are Cool Roof Shingles a Smart Choice for Your Home?

 For California homeowners, however, this is usually a minor factor.
 The intense, prolonged heat of our summers means the savings from reduced air conditioning use almost always far outweigh any small increase in winter heating bills.
 Your home's climate zone is key, but in a state known for its sunshine, a cool roof is typically working in your favor for most of the year.

-Will a Cool Roof Work for Your California Home?
+Is a Cool Roof Right for Your California Home?

 For most of us here in California, the answer is a resounding yes.
 Our state’s sunny climate makes it one of the best places for a cool roof.
 This technology is designed to thrive under the exact conditions we experience for most of the year, reflecting the sun's intense heat away from your home instead of absorbing it.
 This simple change can make a huge difference in your home's comfort and your monthly energy bills, especially during those long, hot summers.